natepmay/finfetch/README.md

 To prevent an attacker with access to your hard drive from gaining API privileges to your accounts, your Plaid access keys are stored in an encrypted form.
 If you forget your password you can delete the file `db.db` in the `backend` directory, but you'll need to contact Plaid's support if you want to remove these accounts from your billing.

 Since Finfetch runs a local server that is only accessible to your machine, others on your network will not be able to access your running process.

-I've done my best to mitigate the risks of XSS attacks but will be interested to hear from those more well-versed in cybersecurity on whether their are additional measures that can be taken.
+To protect your data, don't separate the client and server without changing security practices.
+If you don't know what that sentence means, you're doing it right.

+## Stack

+- **Frontend:** React/Tailwind/Vite
+- **Backend:** Deno/Express
+- **Database:** SQLite
+- **Bank Connection API:** Plaid

 ## Development